blancaal96/Proactive-selective-attention-across-competition-contexts/README.md

 # Competition_EEG
 This repository contains the codes used for the work "Proactive selective attention across competition contexts" by B. Aguado-López, A. F. Palenciano, J. M.G.
 Peñalver, P. Díaz-Gutiérrez, D. López-García, C. Avancini, L. F. Ciria, M. Ruz.
+The preprint can be found on this link: https://doi.org/10.1101/2024.02.06.579112

 Most of the code is written for Matlab, only the mediation code (/Analyses/Scripts time frequency/mediation theta.R) is for R.

  ## Analyses
- The folder ###/Analyses contains subfolders for the behavioral and EEG analyses based on EEG data on BIDS format.
+ The folder /Analyses contains subfolders for the behavioral and EEG analyses based on EEG data on BIDS format.
+The preprocessing code for the EEG data was adapted from the scripts available in the Human Neuroscience Lab from the University of Granada GitHub repository: https://github.com/Human-Neuroscience/eeg-preprocessing.
   ### Behavioral analysis
   Inside the subfolder /Script for extracting behavioral indexes you need to run the script "behav_2.m", it will give you the results of the sample to perform statistics.
   ### Multivariate analyses of EEG data